 1630 AD to 1650 AD, Psalm 128: See the good of Jerusalem.

-This generation is from the 1630s and 1640s.
+This generation of the 1630s and 1640s.

 This generation [1] is marked by the continuation of the Thirty Years War which contributes to the redefinition of the European and therefore global powers.
 It is also marked by new steps towards the modern era, especially with the work of Galileo (1564-1642), begun in the previous generation, which calls into question the accepted definition of the solar system.
 This earned him a condemnation by the Holy Office in 1633 but it inspires in association with the work of Kepler (1571-1630) new reflections to René Descartes (1596-1650) on the age and the mathematical laws of the universe, laws that are no longer governed by the religious.